 Thought fox hunting was banned in Scotland?
 Think again.
-There are still ten hunts in Scotland, killing over 800 foxes year.
-OneKind is campaigning for the loopholes to be closed and for a real hunting ban in Scotland.
+There are still ten hunts in Scotland, killing over 800 foxes a year.
+OneKind is campaigning for a full ban on fox hunting in Scotland.

-Whilst the Act has had some success in controlling hare coursing, incredibly fox hunting continues much as it did.
-Here’s three facts that reflect this:
+However, while the Act has had some success in controlling hare coursing, sadly fox hunting continues much as it did.

 Why does fox hunting continue in Scotland?

 Fox hunting continues because exemption clauses that were introduced during the Bill’s passage effectively undermined the legislation, acting as loopholes that allows hunts to continue under the guise of pest control.

 The law bans intentional hunting, but it does permit the use of packs of dogs to ‘flush’ – chase out of cover – foxes as long as the intention is to shoot the fox once it emerges.
 ‘Accidental’ killing of the fox by hounds is also permitted.

 The hunts are very honest about what’s going on.
 The Buccleuch Hunt observes that “all Scottish packs use the exemption allowing foxes to be flushed to guns”.
 You can see what this means in practice in the hours and hours of footage of Scottish hunts taken by the League Against Cruel Sports’ investigation that appear to show hunts pursuing foxes as they used to.
 In this footage guns are a rare sight.